dave-shawley/sentry-cookbook/README.md

 [2.3 of the Filesystem Hierarchy Standard][FHS].
 In particular, the Python virtual environment is installed as _/opt/sentry_.
 This is configurable via the `node[sentry][home]` attribute though changing it will violate the FHS.
+The configuration for the Sentry daemon is stored in _/etc/opt/sentry/conf.py_ which is a simple Python file.
+It can be editted by any user in the _administrative group_ configured by the `node[sentry][admin_group]` attribute.

 # Attributes